WiseBot-Discord/WiseBot-Website/index.md

 - [Support!](./support)

 ## Notice!
-WiseBot is currently pending verification.
-It might temporarily not be addable to your servers.

-**Status:** Discord is currently processing our request.
+WiseBot is now a verified Discord bot!
+Thank you everyone!

 ## Commands
 There are a lot of commands and the list will, hopefully keep growing.
 Below is a list of all operational (released) commands:

 For now, the global prefix is `>`.
-Dynamic prefixes will arrive soon (hopefully).
+Dynamic prefixes will arrive soon.

 ### Moderation